foster95/kytchentable/README.md

 As a User I can see the contact details of the restaurant so that I know where to go and what number to call | Should Have | Met
 As a user I can find out about the ethos of the restaurant so that I can decide if it is my sort of place to visit | Should Have | Met
 As a User I can delete my account so that I no longer have an account with Kytchen Table | Should Have | Not Met - Future Feature
-As a user I can sign up to the restaurants mailing list so that I can receive up to date information about changing menus at the restuarant | Could Have | Not Met - Future Feature
+As a user I can sign up to the restaurants mailing list so that I can receive up to date information about changing menus at the restaurant | Could Have | Not Met - Future Feature
 As a User I can see a 404 error page so that I can know I've gone to the wrong page | Could Have | Not Met - Future Feature As a User I can filter the menu by allergen so that I can easily see what items contain food I am allergic to | Won't Have | Not Met - Future Feature